Tr3yWay996/web/docs/pages/about/changelog/alpha-NLM.md

 - Extension file paths defined in `conf.yml` could escape the temporarily directory.
 - Onboarding admin notification was not being displayed and has now been removed.
 - Puzzle navbar button in the admin panel would normally flash upon first load with Blueprint, but didn't.
+- Extensions with the identifier `extensions` will no longer break dashboard CSS.

 <br/>

 #### Breaking Changes
 - Website URL changed from [`ptero.shop`](https://ptero.shop) to [`blueprint.zip`](https://blueprint.zip) which means some extensions might need to update the "Requires Blueprint" banner on their marketplace listings.
+- Incorrect paths for `conf.yml` options will now result in a fatal error, which may break some extensions.